Hello @member-first@ – you have @trial-days@ left to try our Premium features!

 In summary, we see the following requirements for successful investments in Bitcoin:

-• Volatility is the factor limiting the maximum advisable exposure to Bitcoins.
+• Volatility is the factor limiting the maximum advisable exposure to Bitcoin.
 Given its buy-and-hold characteristics, we feel that an allocation to Bitcoin should not exceed 5% of the total portfolio value.

 • The minimum investment horizon is driven by volatility.
 As it seems, investors should target ten or more years for investments in Bitcoin.